MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-openid-provider.md

 ## Supported and unsupported authentication flows in portals

-- Implicit Grant Flow
+- Implicit Grant flow
     - This flow is the default authentication method used by portals.
-- Authorization Code Flow
+- Authorization Code flow
     - Portals uses *client_secret_post* method to communicate with token endpoint of identity server.
     - *private_key_jwt* method to authenticate with token endpoint isn't supported.
 - Hybrid Flow (restricted support)